-Arunachalam temple is in Thiruvannamalai of Tamilnadu, it is dedicated to Lord Shiva.
+Arunachalam temple is in Tiruvannamalai of Tamilnadu.
+Dedicated to Lord Shiva.
 Amongst five panchabhoota stalam, one is Arunachalam temple, Agni is the panchabhoota present here.
-Karthigai deepam is a majorly celebrating here, the entire temple is decorating with lightings on that day.
-Follow up for Arunachalam Temple Timings.
+Karthigai deepam is a significant celebration here.
+The entire temple is decorating with lightings on that day.

-Karthikai Deepam or Karthikai Vilakkidu is a festival of lights that is observe by Hindus of Tamil Nadu, Sri Lanka and Kerala.
-It falls in the month of Kārttikai as per Tamil calendar.
+Karthigai Deepam or Karthikai Vilakkidu is a festival of lights that is observed by Hindus of Tamil Nadu, Sri Lanka, and Kerala.
+It falls in the month of Kārttikai as per the Tamil calendar.

 Legend of the Arunachalam Temple :